-We’ve all seen that video of someone going for a max deadlift, getting close to lock-out, then passing out and falling backward.
-Rest assured, this is not normal, and passing out can be entirely avoided once you know the reasons why it happens.
+We've all seen that video of someone going for a max deadlift, getting close to lock-out, then passing out and falling backward.
+Rest assured, this is not normal, and passing out can be entirely avoided once you know why it happens.

 - Not Breathing Properly

 Passing out after deadlifts is not healthy.
 During a deadlift pass out, the consequences could be a potential injury from the impact after passing out and falling over.
 Passing out could cause psychological issues of anxiousness and stress as well.

 Let's cover these points in more detail so you understand how to lift without feeling lightheaded after deadlifts or passing out.

 Keep in mind, that if you're passing out or dizzy after deadlifts, you'll want to treat it seriously and seek medical attention to ensure there are no underlying issues.